Makes: 2 ½ cups

 2 tablespoons mayonnaise

 kosher salt and freshly ground black pepper, to taste

 1 long loaf crusty bread (baguette)

 - Make the tapenade: Drop the garlic through the feed tube of a food processor to mince it.
-Add the capers and anchovy fillets and pulse a few times to chop them.
-Add the artichoke hearts, olives, red bell pepper, oil, parsley, lemon juice, thyme, and red pepper flakes and pulse until the mixture is finely chopped.
+Add the anchovies and capers and pulse a few times to chop them.
+Add the artichoke hearts, olives, red bell pepper, 2 tablespoons of olive oil, lemon juice, parsley, thyme, and red pepper flakes and pulse until the mixture is finely chopped.
 (You can also finely chop each of the ingredients by hand and mix them together.)
 Transfer to a bowl and stir in the mayonnaise.
-Season to taste with salt and pepper, cover, refrigerate for at least 2 hours and up to 2 days to blend the flavors.
+Season to taste with salt and pepper, cover, and refrigerate for at least 2 hours and up to 2 days to blend the flavors.
 Remove from the refrigerator 30 minutes before serving.

 - To make the crostini: Position a rack in the center of an oven and heat the oven 350°F. Lightly oil a large rimmed baking sheet.

 - Using a serrated knife help at a slight diagonal, cut the bread into ¼ inch-thick slices.
 (The exact number of slices will depend on the length of the bread, but you should get at least 24.)
-Spread the slices on the prepared baking sheet and drizzle with the remaining 2 tablespoons oil.
-Bake until the crostini are golden brown, 12 to 15 minutes.
+Spread the slices on the prepared baking sheet and drizzle with more olive oil.
+Bake until the crostini are golden brown, about 10 minutes.
 Remove from the oven and let the crostini cool.
 (The crostini can be prepared up to 8 hours ahead and stored at room temperature.)